 - The Transformers:

 - Snarl the Dinobot transforms into a Stegosaurus.
 Like all the Dinobots, his intelligence varies considerably depending on the continuity, but even in the cartoon, where the Dionobots genuinely are idiots he's not the dumb one of the team (that honor goes to Sludge the Brontosaurus).
 He is, however, exceedingly tough and very mean and aggressive regardless of the continuity.

 - Soundwave's cassette, Slugfest, is also a Stegosaurus.
 He's always stupid regardless of the continuity.
-He's also The Berserker, flying into a rage at anything he doesn't understand (and since he's an idiot, that's just about everything).
+He's also The Berserker, flying into a rage at anything he doesn't understand (and since he's an idiot, that's everything).